rikeshamin/PDF-Keyword-Finder/README.md

 ---

 ## Contribution
-Feel free star, fork the repository, create issues, or submit pull requests to improve this tool.
-Suggestions and feedback are welcome!
+Feel free TO star, fork the repository, create issues, or submit pull requests to improve this tool.
+Suggestions and feedback are VERY welcome!